 - Vallejo, Stockton and San Bernardino, California –represented bond insurers in each of these Chapter 9 cases and were instrumental in litigating issues of first impressions and crafting consensual plans.

-In addition to our unparalleled Chapter 9 expertise, our lawyers are active in numerous matters involving the restructuring of debt issued by the Commonwealth of Puerto Rico, including:
+- Our lawyers are active in numerous matters involving the restructuring of debt issued by the Commonwealth of Puerto Rico, including:

 - COFINA –represented a group of investment funds in negotiating and consummating a historic restructuring of over $17 billion of obligations issued by this instrumentality of Puerto Rico.

 - General Obligation and Other Debt –currently representing a group of investment funds in the possible restructuring of other Puerto Rico debt.

 - City of San Juan –represented the capital city of Puerto Rico in successfully contesting a restructuring proposal issued by the Government Development Bank.

 - Represented major creditors in the out-of-court restructuring of debt issued by Hartford, Connecticut, Atlantic City, New Jersey, Harrisburg and Scranton, Pennsylvania and Woonsocket, Rhode Island.